-- 1.01 This Section specifies methods of rescuing a person who is in contact with a live wire that is on the ground or at any location other than on a pole. - 1.02 This section is reissued to remove the reference to a specific page in First Aid Text Book which does not apply in the new book Fundamentals of First Aid and to add reference to Insulating Gloves. - 1.03 In an electric shock accident, quick rescue and the prompt application of artificial respiration, if normal breathing has stopped, are extremely important.
-In some cases the injured person may remain in contact with the wire because of his inability to let go of the line conductor or due to his being unconscious. - 1.04 An attempt to rescue a person from contact with a live wire is dangerous for anyone who does not understand how to proceed, because of the fact that the electric current may be carried through the body of the victim to the rescuer, or the live wire may come in contact with the rescuer or other person and shock him, unless proper precautions are taken.

-- If an unconscious person is in contact with a wire and it is not definitely known that the wire has been de-energized, assume that it is a live circuit in proceeding to clear him from contact with the wire.
-A broken live wire, when in contact with the ground may whip about until it obtains a good ground connection.
-Hence, it is always dangerous to move it even when all precautions are taken to prevent further whipping.
-Without loss of time and before removing either the person from the wire or the wire from the person, approach the wire from the side and drop a wooden object such as a crossarm, pike pole or tree pruner handle across the wire about 6 ft from the unconscious person, so as to hold the wire down.
-In approaching the wire, hold the wooden object vertically in front of the body and with the lower end close to the ground as protection against the wire coming in contact with the body due to unexpected whipping.
-Also, in removing the wire from the unconscious person it is definitely preferable to drag it from him with a wooden object over the wire than to lift it with a wooden object under it, so as to control movement of the wire to better advantage. - 1.06 In all cases where the victim is unconscious, call a physician to the location as soon as practicable, without delaying the rescue.
-After the victim has been removed from the contact, apply such first aid treatment as may be necessary in accordance with the recommendations of the St. John's Ambulance First Aid Text Book. - 1.07 Notify as soon as practicable the power company which operates the equipment involved in the accident. - 1.08 Review this practice and also the St. John's Ambulance First Aid Text Book at intervals, so that if it should become necessary to rescue a person in contact with a live wire on the ground, the rescue work will be handled promptly and safely.
+- 1.01 This section specifies methods of rescuing a person who is in contact with a live wire that is on the ground or at any location other than on a pole. - 1.02 In an electric shock accident, quick rescue and the prompt application of artificial respiration, if normal breathing has stopped, are extremely important.
+In some cases the injured person may remain in contact with the wire because of his inability to let go of the live conductor or due to his being unconscious. - 1.03 An attempt to rescue a person from contact with a live wire is dangerous for anyone who does not understand how to proceed, because of the fact that the electric current may be carried through the body of the victim to the rescuer, or the live wire may come in contact with the rescuer or other person and shock him, unless proper precautions are taken. - 1.04 If an unconscious person is in contact with a wire and it is not definitely known that the wire has been deenergized, assume that it is a live circuit, in proceeding to clear him from contact with the wire. - 1.05 In all cases where the victim is unconscious, call sephysician to the location as soon as practicable, without delaying the rescue.
+After the victim has been removed from the contact, apply such first aid treatment as may be necessary in accordance with the recommendations of the American Red Cross First Aid Text Book and outlined in Section 010-100-001. - 1.96 Notify as soon as practicable the power company which operates the equipment involved in the accident. - 1.07 Review this practice and also the Red Cross First Aid Text Book at intervals, so that if it should become mecessary to rescue a person in contact with a live wire on the ground, the rescue work will be handled promptly and mafely.